 When a parent is diagnosed with cancer, it can be a very scary time for not only the patient but also for his or her children.
 Help with Hope’s goal is to support every child whose parent has been affected by cancer with compassion and understanding.
 This is accomplished through online support groups and care packages (containing a fluffy, comforting stuffed animal, journal or coloring book and a book on coping with their parent’s cancer).

-Help with Hope has partnered with Lacuna Loft to bring a support group to the children of adult cancer survivors.
-If you are an adult cancer survivor and have a child between the ages of 8 and 17, they can attend an online support group with other kids who understand what they are going through!
+Help with Hope has partnered with Lacuna Loft to bring a support group to the children whose parent has cancer.
+If you are a parent with cancer and have a child between the ages of 8 and 17, they can attend an online meditation support group with other kids who understand what they are going through, parents are also invited!